 In these cases, cloud management is used to centralize disparate data streams and sources, communicate directly with the data warehouse system, and let users access data on demand.
 Moreover, they’re increasingly used for predictive analytics tools that require faster access to data.
 This is true in both large and small organizations for which data volumes may differ but demands do not.

 Additionally, cloud data management has also become a vital component of the Internet of Things (IoT).
 Using thousands of connected devices relaying real-time data could quickly become problematic for on-premise services, which would require significant hardware purchases and overall costs for scaling.

 On the other hand, cloud management offers a flexible and easily accessible infrastructure that allows IoT devices to communicate more quickly and efficiently.
-Importantly, it does not pose the same challenges in terms of scaling and expanding data needs that on-premise tools encounter.Watch a Demo Back to Glossary
+Importantly, it does not pose the same challenges in terms of scaling and expanding data needs that on-premise tools encounter.Start Free Trial Back to Glossary